-Precinct caucuses will be on Tuesday, February 7th, 2012.
-Senate District 64 will have caucuses in four locations.
+Precinct caucuses will be on Tuesday, March 1st, 2016.
+Senate District 64 will have caucuses in three locations.
 Make sure you know what precinct you are in, and you should be able to find your caucus on the list below.

 Call to Order 7:00pm

 Presidential preference ballot allowed for eligible voters in line by 8pm

 64AThese precincts will be gathering at Central High School, 275 N. Lexington Ave., for their caucuses.